 Who gets in to LEAPMed?

-The top 200 applicants based on the USTAR shall undergo an interview process to assess their preparedness for the LEAPMed program.
+The top 500 applicants based on the USTAR shall be administered with an Online Examination.
+Among these 500 applicants, the top 220 shall undergo an interview process to assess their preparedness for the LEAPMed program.
 Finally, only ninety (90) students will be accepted to the program.

 How much is the application fee?

-What if I do not qualify in LEAPMed?
-What will happen to my application?
+What will happen to my application if I do not qualify in LEAPMed?

 Please be advised of the following: